yxtyyds/Github-Workshop/README.md

 # Github-Workshop
-Starter code for Spartan Hacker memebrs to practice with
+Starter code for Spartan Hacker members to practice with